databio/pepatac/docs/install.md

 ## 5: Configure your project files

-To run your own samples, you'll need to organize them in **PEP format**, which is explained in [how to create a PEP](https://pepkit.github.io/docs/home/) and is universal to all pipelines that read PEPs, including PEPATAC.
+To run your own samples, you'll need to organize them in **PEP format**, which is explained in [how to create a PEP](https://pepkit.github.io/docs/home/) and is universal to all pipelines that read PEPs, including `PEPATAC`.
 To get you started, there are multiple examples you can adapt in the `examples/` folder (*e.g.* [example test PEP](https://github.com/databio/pepatac/tree/master/examples/test_project)).
 In short, you need two files for your project:

   1. project config file -- describes output locations, pointers to data, etc.
   2. sample annotation file -- comma-separated value (CSV) list of your samples.